 RoCEv2 Protocol

-The user-facing entry point is pyrogue.protocols.RoCEv2Server — a pyrogue.Device wrapper that owns the C++ server and the surf-side RoceEngine register block.
-It manages the QP handshake with the FPGA, exposes 15 LocalVariable status/configuration fields, and integrates cleanly into the standard PyRogue device tree via Root.addInterface().
+The user-facing entry point is pyrogue.protocols.RoCEv2Server — a pyrogue.Device wrapper that owns the C++ server.
+It exposes 15 LocalVariable status/configuration fields and integrates cleanly into the standard PyRogue device tree via Root.addInterface().
+The FPGA-side QP handshake is driven by the surf RoCEv2Engine device (a separate node in the tree, not a child of the server); the application Root sequences the host↔FPGA bring-up and teardown.

 Where RoCEv2 Fits In The Stack